 At the same time that environmental law has developed without cities in mind, cultural changes have produced a generation with a much more tenuous relationship to the natural environment than any in human history.
 Indeed, teaching in an urban university, it can be hard to convince students that they live in an environment.
 To them, “the environment” exists elsewhere—in a place with forests, fauna and few people.
 Their world—a world of pollution, grime, multiculturalism and subways—is emphatically not “natural” and therefore, on some fundamental level, not “an environment.”

-Of course are cities affected by broader environmental considerations like climate change.
+Of course cities are affected by broader environmental considerations like climate change.
 But, cities are far more than passive recipients of changes wrought elsewhere—they are the locus of nearly all major economic, social, demographic and environmental transformations.
 Cities are complex and multilayered environments that exist on the border between the built and the natural, with the “urban footprint” stretching far beyond a city’s political boundaries.

 As such, this perceived dichotomy between the “city” and “the environment” in the law is increasingly problematic.
 It too often allows those advocating for the status quo to pit changes that would green urban existence against the perceived need to protect “the real environment” (which exists elsewhere).
 Initiatives like the roadless rule (limiting road building in nationally managed forest lands) are used to suggest that environmental law, and environmentalism more generally, is an elitist endeavor focused on preserving wild places rather than about improving the lives of the urban poor.
 To the extent that these urban populations perceive that improving the material conditions of their lives is somehow in conflict with protecting the environment, environmental protection becomes yet another racial and class-based structural bias.